 Shortly after completion of coursework, the student establishes a Thesis Committee (approved by the Department) normally consisting of three faculty members.

 The Committee assists in constructing a research reading list and oversees the writing of an (article-length) qualifying paper on a topic directly relevant to the planned dissertation.
-Normally, to remain in good standing, the student must submit the completed qualifying paper to the committee by February 15 of the year following completion of coursework.
+Normally, to remain in good standing, the student must submit a draft of the qualifying paper on or before the first day of classes of the winter term, and receive written feedback from the committee within two weeks.
+Next, the student must submit the completed qualifying paper to the committee by February 15 of the year following completion of coursework.

 By March 1 the Committee submits to the student and the DGS a written evaluation of the paper.
 By March 31, the student takes a written Qualifying Exam covering the paper and the reading list.
 Then by April 15 the student takes an oral Qualifying Exam covering the paper, the reading list, and the written exam.